 Reusable Swim Diapers

-While most reusable swim diapers are typically lined with a polyester mesh layer, some have built-in plastic (or swimsuit-material) pants over the diaper.
-A single reusable swim diaper costs between $7-$20 and most come in a variety of colours and patterns.
-They look like regular swimsuits, such as the i Play reusable swim diapers, which carry budget-friendly lines.
-If necessary, you can use a flushable liner (such as the Bumkins Flushable diaper liners) inside the diaper for easier cleanup.
-It is the most economic option for frequent swimmers.
+Most reusable swim diapers are lined with a polyester mesh layer.
+While others have built-in plastic (or swimsuit-material) pants over the diaper.
+A reusable swim diaper costs anywhere from $7-20 and comes in many colours and patterns.
+Most resemble regular swimsuits like i Play reusable swim diapers, which are budget-friendly.
+Flushable liners such as Bumkins Flushable diaper liners inside the diaper make cleanup much easier.
+This is the best economic option for frequent swimmers.

-There are two main types of reusable swim diapers.
+There are three main types of reusable swim diapers.
 Each one has its strengths and flaws.

-- Velcro Straps: Easily adjustable to your child’s body, but tend to snag on other clothing in the washing machine.
+- Velcro Straps: These adjust easily to your child’s body, but can catch on to other clothing in the washing machine.

-- Snap Closure: These swim diapers may not be as adjustable as the ones with velcro straps, but they are just as easy to put on and take off of your little one.
+- Snap Closure: This type of swim diaper is not as adjustable as the ones with velcro straps.
+However, they are easy to put on and take off.

 A popular reusable swim diaper brand is the Swimmi by Bummis (~$16).
 It features velcro straps, which allow for maximum flexibility when it comes to your toddler’s waist.
-This is important as swim diapers work best when they fit as snug as possible.
-The smallest size for the diaper starts at 9 pounds, so even most infants are able to use it.
+This is important as swim diapers work best when they fit as snugly as possible.
+The smallest size for the diaper starts at 9 pounds, so even most infants can use it.

 Swim Diaper Tip #1

 Buy at least two reusable swim diapers.
 Although they are reusable, these swim diapers can get dirty pretty quickly.
 This also lets your child quickly change in and out of dirty diapers for an uninterrupted swimming session.

 Swim Diaper Tip #2

-Some pools have policies against rinsing reusable swim diapers in their washrooms.
-Bring a plastic bag to keep dirty swim diapers in just in case.
+Some pools have rules that prohibit rinsing reusable diapers in their washrooms.
+Always bring a plastic bag along to hold dirty diapers just in case.